zio/zio-prelude/docs/functionalabstractions/concretetypes/debug.md

 `Repr` here is a data structure that captures the information needed to render a data type in a structured format so that it can be displayed in different ways.
 A `Renderer` is a data type that knows how to render a `Repr` to a particular string representation, for example using short names for readability or fully qualified names for using the rendered output as valid code.

-If we import `zio.prelude._` then we can use the `debug` operator on any date type with a `Debug` instance defined for it.
+If we import `zio.prelude._` then we can use the `debug` operator on any data type with a `Debug` instance defined for it.

 The `Debug` abstraction is the functional equivalent of the `toString` operator but it has several advantages over just using `toString`.